zakariyasaleh-afk/4G_5G_RSRP_Prediction/README.md

 Note: Importance scores are derived from the trained Random Forest model.

 ## Insights
--NRxLev1, SNR, and Qual dominate the feature importance, meaning neighbor cell signal strength and signal quality metrics are most critical for predicting RSRP.
+- NRxLev1, SNR, and Qual dominate the feature importance, meaning neighbor cell signal strength and signal quality metrics are most critical for predicting RSRP.
--Location features (Latitude, Longitude, Altitude) also contribute, showing spatial influence on signal levels.
+- Location features (Latitude, Longitude, Altitude) also contribute, showing spatial influence on signal levels.
--Network technology indicators (4G/5G) have moderate importance, reflecting differences in signal characteristics across technologies.
+- Network technology indicators (4G/5G) have moderate importance, reflecting differences in signal characteristics across technologies.
--UL/DL bitrate are less important, showing that throughput alone is not a strong predictor of RSRP.
+- UL/DL bitrate are less important, showing that throughput alone is not a strong predictor of RSRP.

 ## Dependencies
 - Python 3.x